-Describe the activities and the results of these activities: The United Way of CT has a dedicated Quality Assurance Unit which reviews family cases to ensure accuracy of eligibility determinations .
-The OEC also conducts a monthly case review to determine if any family certificates were improperly paid . v.
+[x] iv.
+Conduct supervisory staff reviews or quality assurance reviews.
+Describe the activities and the results of these activities: The United Way of CT has a dedicated Quality Assurance Unit which reviews family cases to ensure accuracy of eligibility determinations.
+The OEC also conducts a monthly case review to determine if any family certificates were improperly paid.
+We have Identified the need for additional data collection processes related to quality assurance reviews for identifying and preventing fraud or intentional program violations.
+Will be a developing new system for a target date of June 30, 2022. [x] v.
 Audit provider records.
-Describe the activities and the results of these activities: Click or tap here to enter text . $\boxtimes$ vi.
+Describe the activities and the results of these activities: We have Identified the need for additional data collection processes related to auditing provider records for identifying and preventing fraud or intentional program violations.
+Will be a developing new system for a target date of June 30, 2022. [x] vi.
 Train staff on policy and/or audits.
-Describe the activities and the results of these activities: Regular onsite training is provided to all staff members who administer the CCDF program. $\boxtimes$ vii.
+Describe the activities and the results of these activities: Regular onsite training is provided to all staff members who administer the CCDF program.
+We have Identified the need for additional data collection processes related to training of staff on policy and audits for identifying and preventing fraud or intentional program violations.
+Will be a developing new system for a target date of June 30, 2022. [x] vii.
 Other.
 Describe the activities and the results of these activities: Through a Memorandum of Agreement (MOA) between the OEC and the Department of Social Services (DSS), the OEC utilizes the DSS Fraud Early Detection Unit (FRED) as a system to detect and prevent errors before the agency approved benefits.
 This program is a fraud prevention program.

+b.
 Check and describe all activities the Lead Agency conducts, including the results of these activities, to identify unintentional program violations.
 Include in the description how each activity assists in the identification and prevention of unintentional program violations.